Renée Suzanne de Soucy: Revolution

-During the 10 August (French Revolution), she and the rest of the ladies-in-waiting of the queen was left in the queen's chamber after the royal family left the palace only in the company of Princess de Lamballe and Madame de Tourzel.
+During the 10 August (French Revolution), she was left in the queen's chamber, along with the rest of the queen’s ladies-in-waiting, after the royal family left the palace only in the company of Princess de Lamballe and Madame de Tourzel.
 When the mob broke in to the chamber, Louise-Emmanuelle de Châtillon, Princesse de Tarente made a personal appeal to the leading Marseillais, who stated: "We do not fight with women; go, all of you, if you choose," after which the women were all allowed to depart the palace unharmed, some of them even escorted by the rioters.

 On request of the queen, she brought the royal adoptive daughter Ernestine de Lambriquet to safety from the Tuileries Palace.
 Passing the Carousel square in front to the palace, de Soucy left Lambriquet to fetch a coach.
 When she was away, a rebel mistook Lambriquet for Marie Thérèse and threw the corpse of a member of the Swiss Guard in front of her feet, but a shop-keeper defended her, also believing she was Marie Thérèse.
 They both hid with the Mackau family during the Terror.

 Trip of 1795

-When Marie Thérèse of France was released from Temple in 1795 and allowed to depart for Austria, she was chosen to accompany her on her journey to the border in Huningue after her mother - who had been the first choice of Marie Thérèse - was forced to decline due to health reasons.
+When Marie Thérèse of France was released from Temple in 1795 and allowed to depart for Austria, she was chosen to accompany her on her journey to the border in Huningue after her mother - who had been the first choice of Marie Thérèse - was forced to decline for health reasons.

 Marie Thérèse, who traveled under the name Sophie, sat in the carriage with de Soucy and the guards Mechin (posing as the father of Sophie) and Gomin; the male servants Hue and Baron, the cook Meunier, as well as the maid Catherine de Varenne and a teenage boy called Pierre de Soucy followed them in the next carriage.

 After their arrival in Austria, the French entourage of Marie Thérèse were fired by the Austrian emperor, who did not wish them to convince Marie Thérèse not to submit to his will to marry an Austrian archduke, but before her departure, de Soucy stated that Louis XVI and Marie Antoinette wished for their daughter to marry the duke of Angoulême.